-Connectors will receive a one-time funding award from $30,000 to $40,000 over 12 months as part of the pilot project.
+Connectors will receive a one-time funding award from $30,000 to $40,000 over 12 months as part of the pilot program.

 Thank you for Taking the Business Survey